Explore South America on this spectacular tour

 On Day 5 we take in a much larger portion of the rapids, all of the San Martin Island and the massive torrent of Devil's Throat.
 The rest of your day is then at leisure to relax in your jungle surroundings.

 Today we fly to Buenos Aires where we take a guided tour that highlights the best of this stylish city such as Casa Rosada, the stately offices of the President, the imposing Metropolitan Cathedral with its spectacular dome, and the mausoleum of General San Martin, 'the liberator' of South America.
-We also visit the colourful Boca neighbourhood passing the famous Boca football stadium.
-Travelling on to La Recoleta, we visit the grave of Eva Duarte, known to the world as Eva Perón or Evita.
+We also visit the colorful Boca neighbourhood passing the famous Boca football stadium.
+Traveling on to La Recoleta, we visit the grave of Eva Duarte, known to the world as Eva Perón or Evita.

 After checking into our 5-star hotel, the rest of your day is at leisure before an exclusive Argentinian wine-tasting at La Cava, led by a professional sommelier, and an authentic steak dinner.
 As one of the most famous aspects of Argentina, steak is big business and a real treat of our tour, in fact it's so popular here that the average Argentinian manages to consume an impressive 70kg of beef a year.